 If your child's application for a place at the school is unsuccessful, you will be informed why admission was refused and given information about the process for hearing appeals.
-If you wish to appeal, you must set out the grounds for your appeal in writing and send it to the following address:
+If you wish to appeal, you must set out the grounds for your appeal in writing to Nottingham City Council School Admissions Appeals.
+Their application form to complete can be found at;